ACMRecSys/recsys24/README.md

-# Information and resources related to the RecSys 2024 Conference
+# Information and Resources related to the RecSys 2024 Conference
 TBD